imCodePartnerAB/iVIS/docs/basic_concepts/data_access.rst

 **JPA entities diagram** :download:`download <../images/jpaEntitiesDiagram.png>`.

-Relations in DB also implement by JPA standard.
+Relations in DB also are implement by standard JPA.

 .. note::

-    embeddables have not got id.
-Because they can not exist without entity
+    Embedded entities don't have id and cann't exist without parent entity.

 LIST OF ALL TABLES AND DESCRIPTION
 ----------------------------------